-The Bonds will be treated as debt instruments for federal income tax purposes.
-Accordingly, amounts treated as interest will be included in the income of the Owner as it is paid or deemed to be paid (or, if the Owner is an accrual method taxpayer, as it is accrued) as interest.
+The Bonds will be treated, for federal income tax purposes, as debt instruments.
+Accordingly, amounts treated as interest will be included in the income of the Beneficial Owner as it is paid or deemed to be paid (or, if the Beneficial Owner is an accrual method taxpayer, as it is accrued) as interest.